harhar2000/harhar2000/README.md

 # harhar2000 🚀💡

-🔧**'Software Developer / Applied AI Fullstack Engineer / Prompt Engineer'**👨‍💼
+🔧**'Software Developer / Solution Engineer / Prompt Engineer'**👨‍💼

-### Software developer with a focus on Python, Java, Scraping and Machine Learning technologies.
-Each of my projects are crafted from the ground up.
-This encompasses planning, designing and executing with precision.
-My approach consistently revolves around solving real-life problems through innovative coding solutions.
-Currently, I am actively seeking new opportunities that make significant impacts.
+### I am a Solutions Engineer at an events tech company with a passion for building impactful applications and exploring innovative technologies.
+My experience spans machine learning, full-stack development, and creative problem-solving in diverse projects.
+Previously, I worked with machine learning startups, enhancing my expertise in AI-powered solutions.
+On my GitHub, you'll find a mix of professional, hackathon and personal projects, showcasing my skills in web development, data analysis, machine learning and game design.
+From deploying full-stack applications like Quizard to creating AI-driven tools such as my AI Web Scraper, I aim to combine creativity and technical precision in every project.

 ---